7 Best Lookouts in Blackheath (That You Can Drive To)

 Hargraves Lookout

-The Megalong Valley views from the Hargraves Lookout are amazing and reach as far as Oberon on a clear day.
+The views over Megalong Valley from Hargraves Lookout are truly spectacular, stretching as far as Oberon on a clear day.

-Note that both the Mount Blackheath and Hargraves lookout points are managed by the Blue Mountains City Council, and as such, dogs are also allowed to visit while on a lead.
+It’s worth noting that both Mount Blackheath and Hargraves lookouts are managed by the Blue Mountains City Council, which means dogs are welcome to visit as long as they’re kept on a lead.

 Another exciting spot to explore in this quiet area of the Blue Mountains is the Mermaids Cave, a large rock overhang with a small waterfall in beautiful natural surroundings.